talofo/namoradinha/scripts/motion/subsystems/boost_system/README.md

 To add a new boost type:

-1. Create a new class that implements the IBoostType interface
+1. Create a new class in `scripts/boosts/` that implements the IBoostType interface
 2. Register it with the BoostTypeRegistry in BoostSystem's `_init` method
 3. Implement the activation mechanism appropriate for that boost type